Next.js with Stubby

 ✔ Would you like to customize the import alias (`@/*` by default)? … —— No

-• Install Tailwind Typography — Tailwind CSS is pre-configured, but we'll extend it for better integration.
+• Install Tailwind Typography — Tailwind CSS is pre-configured, but we will extend it for better styling of rendered markdown.
 Install the @tailwindcss/typography plugin:

 npm install -D @tailwindcss/typography

-• Install additional dependencies — Install other required dependencies to enhance your content, with custom components such as code highlighting, image zoom, tabs, callouts, steps and other components.
+• Install additional dependencies — Install the required packages to enhance your content with custom components such as code highlighting, image zoom, tabs, callouts, and steps.

 npm install @stubby-cms/ui shiki @shikijs/transformers react-medium-image-zoom tailwind-variants

-• Configure Tailwind CSS — Update your tailwind.config.ts to include Stubby CMS UI components along with including the typography plugin:
+• Configure Tailwind CSS — Update your tailwind.config.ts file to include Stubby CMS UI components and the typography plugin:

 tailwind.config.ts